 As discussed above, Pagaya is a "foreign private issuer", and therefore is not required to comply with all of the periodic disclosure and current reporting requirements of the Exchange Act.
 The determination of foreign private issuer status is made annually on the last business day of an issuer's most recently completed second fiscal quarter, and, accordingly, the next determination will be made with respect to Pagaya on June 30, 2023.
 In the future, Pagaya would lose its "foreign private issuer" status if more than 50% of our outstanding voting securities become directly or indirectly held of record by U.S. Holders and any one of the following is true: (i) the majority of our directors or executive officers are U.S. citizens or residents; (ii) more than 50% of our assets are located in the United States; or (iii) our business is administered principally in the United States.
 If we lose our "foreign private issuer" status, we will be required to file with the SEC periodic reports and registration statements on U.S. domestic issuer forms, which are more detailed and extensive than the forms available to a foreign private issuer.
 We would also have to comply with U.S. federal proxy requirements, and our officers, directors and principal shareholders will become subject to the short-swing profit disclosure and recovery provisions of Section 16 of the Exchange Act.
 In addition, we would lose our ability to rely upon exemptions from certain corporate governance requirements under the listing rules of Nasdaq.
-As a U.S. listed public company that is not a foreign private issuer, we would incur significant additional legal, accounting and other expenses that we do not incur as a foreign private issuer.
-In addition, members of our management would likely have to divert time and resources from other responsibilities to ensuring these additional regulatory requirements are fulfilled.
+As a U.S. listed public company that is not a foreign private issuer, we would likely have to divert time and resources from other responsibilities to ensuring these additional regulatory requirements are fulfilled.